Nirbagi/Flight-Inspection-App/README.md

 > 1) Using the .NET Framework, OxyPlot and Caliburn.Micro Framework to create the GUI interface.
 > 2) Using MVVM architecture in a multi-threaded environment.
 > 3) Implementing a TCP Client to send the data to FlightGear.
+> If the images in the README look blurry, click on the image to improve the quality.

 ## Project Description